Featured SEO 8 Local SEO Tips for a Killer Local Search Strategy

 In June, Google launched Google Posts in every GMB account.
 Now, businesses can post updates about deals, local offerings, and upcoming events through their Google My Business account.
 These posts appear directly in the SERP, providing businesses a unique opportunity to communicate with their customers before they’ve even navigated to your site.

 3. Update your NAP and make them consistent across all channels.

-It’s not enough to stay on top of your Google My Business listing — you need to make sure your contact and location information is updated and consistent across your website, social media pages, review sites and directory listings.
+It’s not enough to stay on top of your listing — you need to make sure your contact and location information is updated and consistent across your website, social media pages, review sites and directory listings.

 4. Use schema markup.

-There are a number of DIY guides to implementing schema markup; here’s a good one from Kissmetrics.
+There are a number of DIY guides to implementing schema markup; (opens in a new tab).